- About Us

 - Lisa T. Anastasi, Chief Development and Marketing Officer

 - Tammy L. Heiser, Senior Vice President, Human Resources

 - Virginia H. Johnson, Senior Vice President, Government Relations and External Affairs

-- Philip A. Parisi, Senior Vice President and Chief Financial Officer
+- Philip A. Parisi, Chief Financial Officer

 - Alan J. Reyes, Chief Operating Officer

 - Gary Cole, Regional President, USO Central Region